Importance of Security in Serverless Technologies

 Set budget limit

 Try to avoid the consequences of a Denial of Wallet attack by limiting your budget.
-Additionally, to enhance the security in serverless computing, you can implement a restriction on the number of requests a client can make in a given period.
+Additionally, to increase serverless security, you can implement a restriction on the number of requests a client can make in a given period.
 Finally, make the internal API gateways private and unavailable for hacker attacks.

 Serverless security concerns motivate people to come up with new technologies, expand the range of modern tools, and seek new cyberattack mitigation methods.
-Let’s talk about the upcoming security trends in 2020.
+Let’s talk about the upcoming serverless and security trends in 2023.

 #1 Tools for adopting serverless will become more available